 About the Author:

-Coach Adam Feit is the Director of Sports Performance at Reach Your Potential Training after previously coaching at the Olympic, Division I and NFL levels.
+Coach Adam Feit is the former Director of Sports Performance at Reach Your Potential Training.
+Coach Feit previously coached at the Olympic, Division I, and NFL levels.
 A former All American offensive lineman for Springfield College, Adam is a certified nutrition coach and NSCA/CSCCa certified strength and conditioning coach and is the creator of Complete Jumps Training.
 If you are looking for a Jump Training System, then go checkout the details on Complete Jumps Training here.